Skip to main content

 You get alerted first

 Email, text, or both.
-The moment a complaint hits a job you're running.
+Typically within a few hours of a complaint being published for a job you're running.

 Questions